 Welcome to Ada!

-You will work with the Assistant Principal Learner Services to define, articulate and implement our shared vision and values of the college to support learners with additional needs in achieving their expected outcomes.
+implement our shared vision and values of the college to support learners with additional needs in achieving their expected outcomes.
 You will also work with the Dean of the Apprenticeship programme to ensure adult learners with additional needs are supported by teaching staff and in their work placements.

+You will hold a key role in the college and are expected to demonstrate outstanding skills in working with the leadership team, parents and carers, external agencies and learners to implement the strategic vision of the college, working with these individuals and groups to ensure we provide a high quality of education to our learners with additional needs.
 You will be accountable for ensuring that exam access arrangements are organised to meet the needs of learners, annual reviews are completed for learners with EHCPs, ALS with the Apprenticeship team and work alongside the pastoral team and teaching staff to implement and make them aware of training and teaching strategies that support learners with additional needs, and that reasonable adjustments for these learners are in place.
 In addition to help administer the high needs funding claims with the Assistant Principal and Finance department and MIS.

 Key Responsibilities: